 Ana Vazquez, Clinical Supervisor, LMFT

 Ana is a Licensed Marriage and Family Therapist.
 As the Direct Services Manager Ana oversees the programs that deal directly with clients, supporting victims of domestic violence, human trafficking, and other crimes.
 She works with children, adults, couples, and families.
 Ana received her Masters in counselling psychology with a focus on mental health and counseling skills to work with the Latino/Hispanic community from John F. Kennedy University.
-She has been at the YWCA Monterey County for over 10 years during which she has become recognized as a key figure in local human service delivery.
+Having been with the YWCA Monterey County for over 10 years, she has become recognized as a key figure in local human service delivery.

 Angelica Zamora, AFT, Therapist, King City